 - Suffer from short-term memory problems — new information doesn't stick, and you may forget appointments or lose track of where you left things

 - Find it very hard to concentrate on everyday tasks

 - Have slow or confused speech, and find it tricky to keep up with conversations

 Headaches, especially migraines but also milder headaches, are another often-seen symptom in people suffering from fibromyalgia.
 Those patients who struggle with neck and shoulder stiffness are especially likely to be affected.
 Note that migraine often induces nausea as well.

 Irritable bowel syndrome, a digestive-system disorder, isn't uncommon in people with fibromyalgia.
 Stomach pain or cramps, which can be severe, are a common symptom, along with abdominal bloating and alternating constipation and diarrhea.

 It is only logical that a condition that leaves you in constant pain, feeling tired and unable to function can make you depressed in the long run.
-In addition, fibromyalgia may cause hormonal imbalances that make depression even more likely.
+In addition, fibromyalgia may cause hormonal imbalances that make depression and anxiety even more likely.